Last updated October 2, 2023

 You should contact the SEC to advise them on a pre-filing basis if you anticipate any novel, thorny, or complex issues with your IPO.
 For instance, in preparing for an IPO, your attorneys or auditors may see issues that are not easily addressed by precedent.
 Consulting with certain offices within the SEC, such as CF-OCA (Corp.
 Fin.’s Office of Chief Accountant), may help resolve accounting issues, like seeking a waiver, on a pre-filing basis.

-You should “submit” your registration statement as a Draft Registration Statement (“DRS”).
+You should consider initially “submitting” your registration statement as a confidential Draft Registration Statement (“DRS”).
 DRSs are submitted and not technically “filed.”
-A DRS submission means the registration statement and the Staff’s review is confidential and the public cannot view the registration statement until the company “files” the public registration statement.
-The Staff takes very seriously the confidential review process.
-For instance, the Staff is not permitted to remove DRSs from inside the SEC headquarters.
-If you decide not to proceed with your IPO, you may retract your DRS to preserve confidentiality.
-A simple letter to the Staff retracting the submission is sufficient.
+A DRS submission means the registration statement and the Staff’s review is confidential and the public cannot view the registration statement until the company “files” the public registration statement (sometimes referred to as “flipping public”).
+Amendments to the DRS can be submitted to the SEC confidentially, as well as responses to SEC comments.
+DRSs will ultimately be available for public review once you flip public.
+If you decide not to proceed with your IPO, you may retract your DRS to preserve confidentiality by submitting a letter to the Staff requesting to do so.

-You should be prepared to submit supplemental materials under the SEC’s Rule 83 and Rule 418 under the Securities Act.
-Protection under these rules is predicated on requesting the confidentiality at the same time as the submission, usually to provide back-up for factual statements or claims made in the registration statement or to provide further explanations to the Staff.
+You can request confidential treatment of certain information otherwise required to be disclosed in the registration statement under Exchange Act Rule 24b-2 and Securities Act Rule 406 if the disclosure of information may result in competitive harm or adversely affect the company’s business and financial position.
+Most often such requests relate to information that would otherwise be included in exhibits to the registration statement.
+You should also prepared to submit supplemental materials in connection with the confidential information under the SEC’s FOIA Rule 83 and Rule 418 under the Securities Act if requested by the SEC.
+Protection under these rules is predicated on requesting the confidentiality at the same time as the submission, which may also include providing back-up for factual statements or claims made in the registration statement or to provide further explanations to the Staff.
 The Staff may not request the supplemental materials but has the discretion to do so.
 Rule 83 affords your materials confidential protection while in the possession of the Staff and Rule 418 allows you to request return of the materials or destruction of the materials.

 You should expect a written comment letter on your initial filing/submission within 27 to 30 calendar days from filing.
-Generally, your legal examiner will call and inform you the SEC is reviewing the initial filing within about 10 calendar days.
-If you do not hear from the Staff after 10 calendar days, you should feel free to call the Assistant Director (“AD”) group assigned to your company.
-Every AD group’s main telephone number is listed on the SEC webpage.
-All groups monitor the main telephone number and should respond promptly to your call.
+Generally, your legal examiner will call and inform you that the SEC is reviewing the initial filing within about 10 calendar days.
+If you do not hear from the Staff after 10 calendar days, you should feel free to call Corp.
+Fin., which can be found on the SEC webpage.
+Corp.
+Fin. monitors the main telephone number and should respond promptly to your call.

 You should be aware that all correspondence to the Staff and correspondence from the Staff will be released publicly after you go effective.
 Generally, if you retract your DRS or withdraw your registration statement, correspondence is not released.

-Feel free to call all members of the legal and accounting teams who are listed on the comment letter if you have any questions.
-The comment letter is a collaborative product and the accountants can answer questions on the financial statements more knowledgeably than the attorneys.
-It is not necessary to funnel your contact through the legal examiner even though he or she may be your primary contact.
+Feel free to call all members of the legal and accounting teams who are listed on the comment letter if you have any questions or wish to discuss the comments received.
+It is not necessary to funnel your contact through the legal examiner even though he or she may be your primary contact and you can reach out to the accounting examiner and reviewer in connection with any accounting related questions.

 In this regard, phone calls to clarify comments or seek further guidance are welcomed by the Staff.
 However, discussions on materiality or applicability of comments should always be formalized in writing.
 Similarly, the Staff normally does not pre-clear responses to comments on the phone and always considers the written response to be the official response.

-You should carefully consider the commencement of your road show because you must file publicly your registration statement—exit the confidential DRS process—15 calendar days before commencing the road show.
+You should carefully consider the commencement of your road show because you must file your registration statement publicly—exit the confidential DRS process—15 calendar days before commencing the road show.
 The road show is important for timing the market window for your IPO.
 The day of filing your public registration statement is considered Day 1 and you can begin your road show on Day 16.

-You should advise the Staff of the timing of your road show and filing of the red herring prospectus (prospectus with a price range) as you whittle down the comments and material issues with your IPO.
+You should advise the Staff of the timing of your road show and filing of the red herring prospectus (the prospectus that includes a price range) as you whittle down the comments and material issues with your IPO.
 It is a good idea to give the Staff notice as early as possible.
 The Staff is generally amenable and will coordinate to help you meet your reasonable expectations.
-The best practice is to resolve all the material issues before commencing the road show.
+The best practice is to resolve all the material issues before commencing the road show to avoid having to re-file and re-distribute the registration statement during the road show.

 Orrick is passionate about entrepreneurship and shaping the long-term success of our clients.
 We advise public and private companies throughout the world on all aspects of their business and at every stage of their development and growth.
 Leading companies and investment banks turn to us for guidance and support in meeting their strategic objectives and navigating the capital raising environment—from the standard to the most innovative and complex—including initial public offerings and other public equity and debt transactions.
 With 1,100 lawyers based in key markets worldwide, our global platform allows us to meet the needs of our clients wherever they do business.